apify/apify-docs/content/academy/web_scraping_for_beginners/data_collection/node_js_scraper.md

 console.log(titleText);
 ```

-When you run the above script, the **Alexa - Top sites** title will be printed to the console.
+When you run the above script, the **Morgan Webstore** title will be printed to the console.
 And that's great.
 It means that we successfully parsed the HTML and collected the text of the `<title>` element from it using Cheerio.
 Let's break it down.

 First, we loaded the downloaded `html` into `cheerio` using the `load()` function.
 This created a new function, conventionally named `$`, which allows us to work with the loaded HTML.
 Then we called `$('title')`, which found the `<title>` element by using the `title` CSS selector.
 Finally, we collected the text from the element using the `.text()` function and printed it to the console.